-Mario Batali Steps Aside At His Restaurants Amid Sexual Misconduct Allegations
+Mario Batali Steps Aside From His Restaurants Amid Sexual Misconduct Allegations

 The allegations against Batali join a cascade of sexual harassment complaints against powerful men, including senior news managers at NPR.

-Batali rose to prominence in the mid-1990s with the launch of his Food Network show Molto Mario, which ran for 10 seasons as the host sported his signature outfit: fleece vest, cargo shorts and orange Crocs.
+Batali rose to prominence in the mid-1990s with the launch of his Food Network show Molto Mario, which ran for 10 seasons.
 He and Joe Bastianich opened the restaurant Babbo in New York's Greenwich Village in 1998.
 He now has 10 restaurants in New York, as well as eateries in Las Vegas, California and Singapore.
 He is a partner in Eataly, the Italian food emporium with locations around the world.

 In 2012, Batali and Bastianich agreed to a $5.25 million class-action settlement with employees who claimed the partners' restaurants had illegally confiscated part of their tips.